leenathomas01/Research-index/README.md

 **Liminal Cartography Framework (LCF)** 🔴
 A conceptual and mathematical inquiry into how agents, human or synthetic, might traverse complexity without collapse or drift.

+**Confluence-Architecture** 🔴
+A conceptual distributed AI architecture combining interpretable microcircuits, linear-time state propagation, and explicit trust and temporal orchestration.

+**doctrine-of-externalization** 🔴

+A governance doctrine for AI systems based on explicit oversight.
+Externalizes trust and uncertainty into auditable, adversarial, and constrainable layers.
+A design framework, not an implementation guide

 ---

 ## Experimental & Demos